pourmalek/CovidVisualizedCountry/20211008/readme.md

 <br/><br/>

-#### Notes on PHAC model, PHAC-McMaster model 20210903:
+#### Notes on PHAC model, PHAC-McMaster model 20211008:

-The Source document used for acquisition of PHAC-McMaster model 20210903 estimates:
+The Source document used for acquisition of PHAC-McMaster model 20211008 estimates:

 Public Health Agency of Canada.
-Update on COVID-19 in Canada: Epidemiology and Modelling, September 3, 2021. https://www.canada.ca/content/dam/phac-aspc/documents/services/diseases-maladies/coronavirus-disease-covid-19/epidemiological-economic-research-data/update-covid-19-canada-epidemiology-modelling-20210903-en.pdf
+Update on COVID-19 in Canada: Epidemiology and Modelling, October 8, 2021. https://www.canada.ca/content/dam/phac-https://www.canada.ca/content/dam/phac-aspc/documents/services/diseases-maladies/coronavirus-disease-covid-19/epidemiological-economic-research-data/update-covid-19-canada-epidemiology-modelling-20211008-en.pdf

 Methods: The CSV files containing outputs of the "PHAC-McMaster model" in the above-mentioned document could not be located on the Internet.
 Therefore, the graphs from the above-mentioned document were digitized.
 See acquisition of their estimates [here](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/20211008/code/PHAC/PHAC-McMaster%20model%2020210903.pdf). || See graph digitization settings [here](https://github.com/pourmalek/CovidVisualizedCountry/blob/main/graph%20digitization%20settings.md).